-- If your recovery is proceeding normally, you may gradually increase the intensity of your daily activities. - Your sutures will begin to dissolve by the 4th week.
+- > If your recovery is proceeding normally, you may gradually increase your daily activities. - Your sutures will begin to dissolve during the 4th week.
 If you are bothered by hanging sutures, you can cut the excess thread, making sure to leave the knot of the suture intact.
 Never pull on your sutures.